US and Iran Move Toward Peace with New Preliminary Deal

 President Donald Trump has announced that a preliminary peace deal between the United States and Iran is now signed.
 The agreement aims to end three months of war and reopen the important Strait of Hormuz for oil shipments.
 A formal signing ceremony is scheduled for Friday in Switzerland.
 Despite the progress, many difficult issues like Iran's nuclear program remain unresolved.
 Leaders at the G7 summit are working to ensure the ceasefire holds as both sides continue to negotiate.

-- US and Iran Near Potential Peace Agreement After Weeks of Conflict
+- US and Iran Reach Historic Peace Agreement to End Conflict

 選擇題練習 · Quiz